gchang12/Learn-Vim/ch08_registers.md

 The named registers are not just for storing text.
 They can also execute macros with `@`.
 I will go over macros in the next chapter.

 Keep in mind since macros are stored inside Vim registers, you can accidentally overwrite the stored text with macros.
-If you store the text "Hello Vim" in register a and you later record a macro in the same register (`qa{macro-sequence}q`), that macro will overwrite the "Hello Vim" text you stored earlier.
+If you store the text "Hello Vim" in register a and you later record a macro in the same register (`qa{macro-sequence}q`), that macro will overwrite the "Hello Vim" text that you stored earlier.

 ## Clearing a Register